-- No, DC Water conducted water testing at multiple sites in the impact area and results confirm that the drinking water meets water quality standards. - It is no longer necessary to boil tap water or consume bottled water. - Customers may use tap water for all purposes, including cooking and drinking after following the precautionary measures below.
+- No, DC Water conducted water testing at multiple sites in the impact area and results confirm that the drinking water is safe and meets water quality standards. - It is no longer necessary to boil tap water or consume bottled water. - Customers may use tap water for all purposes, including cooking and drinking, after following the precautionary measures below.

-Do I need to take any action now that the Advisory is lifted from my neighborhood?
+Do I need to take any action now that the advisory is lifted from my neighborhood?

-- Determine if you live in the reduced impact area announced on Saturday August 7 by visiting the interactive map on dcwater.com, or calling the 24-hour Command Center at 202-612-3400. - Run your cold water taps for 10 minutes if you did not use water during the advisory to replace water sitting in pipes with fresh water from the main.
-If you used water to flush the toilet, shower, or wash your hands, this action is not necessary.
-It is not necessary to sanitize appliances, such as refrigerators, dishwashers or coffee makers. - Discard any food or ice prepared with water that was not boiled during the advisory. - Consult the owner's manual to find out how to sanitize appliances and home filtration systems if used during the advisory.
+- Determine if you live in the reduced impact area by visiting the interactive map on dcwater.com, or calling the 24-Hour Command Center at (202) 612-3400. - Run your cold water taps for 10 minutes if you did not use water during the advisory to replace water sitting in pipes with fresh water from the main.
+If you used water to flush the toilet, shower, or wash your hands, this action is not necessary. - Discard any food or ice prepared with water that was not boiled between 8:30 p.m. on July 12 and 8:30 a.m., on July 15, 2018 - Consult the owner's manual to find out how to sanitize appliances and home filtration systems if used during the advisory.